 Prior to joining IMT, Jake co-authored a paper on the representation of demand-side management in utility planning at Resources for the Future, a DC-based environmental economics think tank.
 He also brings internship experience at Natural Capitalism Solutions, a sustainability consulting firm, where he supplied policy research for a bi-partisan climate advocacy initiative and at the Solar Energy Industries Association, where Jake provided database management and research services.

-Jake holds a bachelor’s degree in economics from Georgia College and is concurrently completing a master’s degree in Climate Science and Policy at Bard College’s Center for Environmental Policy.
+Jake holds a bachelor’s degree in economics from Georgia College and a master’s degree in Climate Science and Policy at Bard College’s Center for Environmental Policy.